al6x/micon/readme.md

 # We also registering it without initialization, it will be
 # created at runtime later.
 class Request
   attr_reader :url
-  def initialize url; @url = url end
-  def to_s; @url end
+  def initialize url; @url = url end def to_s; @url end end
-end
 # Registering without initialization block.
-rad.register :request, scope: :request
+micon.register :request, scope: :request

 # We need to integrate our application with web server, for example with the Rack.
 # When the server receive web request, it calls the :call method of our RackAdapter
 class RackAdapter
   # Injecting components
   inject request: :request, controller: :controller

   def call env
     # We need to tell Micon that the :request scope is started, so it will know
     # that some dynamic components should be created during this scope and
     # destroyed at the end of it.
-    rad.activate :request, {} do
+    micon.activate :request, {} do
       # Here we manually creating the Request component
       self.request = Request.new '/index'

       # The :router also can be injected via :inject,
       # but we can also use another way to access components,
-      # every component also availiable as rad.<component_name>
+      # every component also availiable as micon.<component_name>
-      controller_class, method = rad.router.decode request
+      controller_class, method = micon.router.decode request

       # Let's create and call our controller
       self.controller = controller_class.new
       controller.send method
     end
   end
 end

 # Let's pretend that there's a Web Server and run our application,
 # You should see something like this in the console: